Home Blog

 Multi monitor mode is quite different than standard mirroring.
 In multi monitor mode, one or more monitors can be connected to the video card already installed in your laptop and form one single desktop.
 For instance, using multi mode with four monitors, you can create a huge desktop with each monitor representing only 1/4 of the screen.
 While this set up might not be good for word processing, it can be ideal for certain video games.

-connect multiple monitors to your laptop How to Connect Multiple Monitors to Your Laptop
+Connect Multiple Monitors to your Laptop

 Microsoft Windows supports multi monitor mode, however this support does depend on the type of video card you have.